 Spassov's suggested warm-up makes sense and should control players' progression to match readiness.
 With the early parts of the warm-up performed individually, players should focus on their movements and progression and not be tempted to perform too dynamic movements before their muscles are fully prepared.

 All players require speed.
-Everything else being equal, the faster you are, the better player you will be.
-However, football speed is different to the speed required of a sprinter.
+Everything else is equal, the faster you are, the better player you will be.
+However, football speed is different from the speed required of a sprinter.

 Your training must reflect the above considerations.
 Use these practices to improve your football speed: